mramitpatel/mramitpatel.github.io/app/projects/_posts/2013-10-05-basil-haydens.md

 summary: "I redesigned BasilHayden's.com to be responsive, feature rich curated content and be a destination for whiskey drinkers."

 overview: "For Basil Hayden's, I created a blog centric destination as a unique spin on traditional liquor sites.
 It combines curated blog content with traditional liquor brand marketing.
-I was responsible for creative direction and art direction with limited assets to craft a brand destination that was engaging for a typical whiskey connoisseur."
+I was responsible for creative direction and art direction with limited assets to craft a brand destination that was engaging for a typical whiskey connoisseur.
+Designed at UnitOneNine."

 clientLogo: bh-logo.svg
 homeimage: hero.png